dynamsoft-docs/license-server-docs/common/usageAlerts.md

 For Dynamsoft-hosting LTS, email notifications are sent to all contacts configured for a specific order.
 You can check the contacts or add more in the customer portl

 ![Configure recipients for notification on DS hosting1]({{site.assets}}imgs/usagealerts-002.png)

 ![Configure recipients for notification on DS hosting2]({{site.assets}}imgs/usagealerts-003.png)

 ### When do I receive the notifications?

-The notifications are sent based on the usage and the license type as mentioned above.
+The notification emails are sent based on the usage and the license type as mentioned above.

 ### Can I adjust the conditions under which notifications are sent?